 It’s a story of resilience and renewal.
 Like a phoenix rising from the ashes of its predecessor, Kiffin has gotten up every time it has fallen.
 And not only did they get up, they got stronger.

-Before you turn to chapter 1, keep in mind Kiffin’s story isn’t over, and that you can be a part of its ongoing epilogue by signing up for their grand opening weekend’s pajama brunches with an exclusive discount.
+Before you turn to chapter 1 of Natasha’s recounting of their story, keep in mind Kiffin’s story isn’t over, and that you can be a part of its ongoing epilogue by signing up for their grand opening weekend’s pajama brunches with an exclusive discount.
 Just click here.
 (Discount code: DOBSON)

 Chapter 1: Bienvenue à Montréal

 “When we were still working in San Francisco, I already knew we were onto something.

 It was 2011 when I realized that the general public – including people considered middle class in America, did not have access to sustainable, healthy food.

 If what you put in your body affects your cognitive ability, and not everyone has access to high-quality fuel, how can you assume that everyone is playing on a level playing field with equal opportunity to be smart and productive?
 Education is an important piece of human development, but there’s more to it.
 We need to make sure people are eating well.

 Based on past experiences in social work and non-profits, I realized that the best way to accomplish this was actually to build a solid business.
 Along with that, I needed to have all the social pieces in place.
 If you drive enough demand, you can affect the system from within it.

 What I found in San Francisco was that really, really wealthy people liked our food and could afford it.
 But getting it to people that needed it was hard, and expensive.

 I needed to scale up to increase access to real food, and doing it there was so expensive I just couldn’t do it.